AlibabaCloudDocs/ros/intl.en-US/Resource Types/PrivateLink/ALIYUN::PrivateLink::VpcEndpointService.md

 -   ServiceName: the name of the endpoint service.
 -   ServiceDomain: the domain name of the endpoint service.
 -   ServiceId: the ID of the endpoint service.
+-   ServiceDescription: the description of the endpoint service.
+-   MinBandwidth: the minimum bandwidth of the endpoint connection.
+-   MaxBandwidth: the maximum bandwidth of the endpoint connection.

 ## Examples